timklapdor/learning-patterns/src/patterns/summarise.md

 type: ["investigative"]
 pattern: ["summarise"]
 status: [""]
-definition: ["In their own words, students explain, interpret and provide a short summary of the concepts covered in an external resource. "]
+definition: ["In their own words, students explain, interpret and provide a short outline of the concepts covered in an external resource."]
 scaffold: ["The aim of summarising an external resource is to provide students with an opportunity to demonstrate their understanding of the content of a resource.
-Being able to identify and connect concepts discussed in a resource, and use skills like paraphrasing to explain them to others, requires students to be able to explore a resource in depth."]
+Identifying and connecting concepts discussed in a resource and using skills like paraphrasing to explain them requires students to explore a resource in depth.
+Summaries can be recorded as part of the student's notes or shared with the class.
+This activity will work well as a group or class activity or to cover several resources."]
 ---

 The aim of summarising an external resource is to provide students with an opportunity to demonstrate their understanding of the content of a resource.
-Being able to identify and connect concepts discussed in a resource, and use skills like paraphrasing to explain them to others, requires students to be able to explore a resource in depth.
+Identifying and connecting concepts discussed in a resource and using skills like paraphrasing to explain them requires students to explore a resource in depth.
+Summaries can be recorded as part of the student's notes or shared with the class.
+This activity will work well as a group or class activity or to cover several resources.